Harvest Moon: Friends of Mineral Town: Reception

-IGN rated the game at 8.9, or "great", saying that it was "deceptively engrossing", and that the graphical presentation of the day to night cycles was very well done.
+IGN rated Harvest Moon: Friends of Mineral Town at 8.9, or "great", saying that it was "deceptively engrossing", and that the graphical presentation of the day to night cycles was very well done.
 GameRankings has an aggregate score of 82% from 31 reviews.
 IGN rated Harvest Moon: More Friends of Mineral Town at 8.5.
 It was noted that it is essentially a repeat of Harvest Moon: Friends of Mineral Town, but that "it's still a great and highly recommended experience".
 GameRankings has an aggregate score of 79% from 14 reviews.

 Remake

 A 3D remake, Story of Seasons: Friends of Mineral Town, was released for the Nintendo Switch in Japan and Taiwan on October 17, 2019, in Europe on July 10, 2020, and in North America on July 14, 2020.
 A Microsoft Windows version was also released on July 14.
 The remake was later ported to Xbox One and PlayStation 4.
-Both versions were released on October 15 in Europe, and October 26, 2021 in North America.
-In Japan the game was first released for Xbox One on October 27, 2021, followed by PlayStation 4 on November 25, 2021.
+Both versions were released on October 15 in Europe, and October 26, 2021, in North America.
+In Japan, the game was first released for Xbox One on October 27, 2021, followed by PlayStation 4 on November 25, 2021.